 Pioneer Courthouse Square

-Located in the heart of downtown Portland, the city’s “living room” hosts hundreds of events each year.
+Located in the heart of downtown Portland, the city’s “living room” is close to shopping, restaurants, and hotels, and hosts hundreds of events each year.

 Portland Saturday Market